 Whether Benedict Cumberbatch version of Khan was an effective villain or whether he should have just been an original character.

 Best Known for the Fanservice: Often brought up by critics discussing the film's flaws.
 Carol Marcus is in her underwear for only one short clip which only lasts a few seconds: she changes clothes, Kirk peeks, we see.
 Blatant Fanservice that could have been left on the cutting room floor without affecting the plot at all?
 Yes, no doubt.
-But, based on what critics say, one would think she did nothing but run around in her underwear for the entire film.
+But it is only one scene, albeit one that was prominent in the trailers.

-The damaged and fiery Enterprise falling to Earth in posters and trailers garnered responses along the lines of "Oh great, they're blowing up theEnterprise ... again."
-However, The Enterprise is able to get back on its feet before it crash lands.
-The ship that does crash, however, was the USS Vengeance, piloted by Khan.
+The damaged and fiery Enterprise falling to Earth in posters and trailers garnered responses along the lines of "Oh great, they're blowing up theEnterprise again."
+However, the Enterprise is able to get back on its feet before it crash lands.
+The ship that does crash, however, is the USS Vengeance, piloted by Khan.

 Khan being the main antagonist.

 The role reversal of Kirk and Spock during the climax.